 Common symptoms of concussions include:

 When blood pools outside of the veins in your brain and collects under your skin, it’s a hematoma.
-It may be compared to a regular bruise, except it might happen in the head or the dura, and potentially dangerous.
+It may be compared to a regular bruise, except it might happen in the head or the dura and is potentially dangerous.

 These injuries result in bleeding that occurs within the skull of the brain.
 This bleeding results in greater pressure in the head that can have catastrophic implications if left untreated.